 After completing each online module, you will receive an end-of-module certificate.
-After attending the live webinar you will need to send all six certificates to email@example.com who will then issue your course certificate.
+After attending the live webinar we will check that you have completed all six modules, before sending your course completion certificate.

 You will only be issued with a course completion certificate if you have completed all the modules and attended one of the Q&A Webinars.

 Note that attendance at a course is only one part of the approval process, and a course certificate should not be offered or accepted as evidence of approval.